 The more time you have to research a sketchy investment offer or consider a fraudulent request, the less likely you are to fall victim to a scam.
 Many fraudsters use pressure or even threats to get you to make a quick decision.

 The CFPB points out that pressure can come in a positive form, like a push to get you to act immediately on an offer or an investment before the opportunity is withdrawn.

-Pritchard writes that pressure can also take more negative forms.
+Pressure can also take more negative forms.
 If you’re being threatened with jail, a tax audit or other dire consequences for not taking action, a scam is likely afoot.
 Any type of guilt-tripping or intimidation should also put you on your guard.

 Have you ever seen a message pop up on your internet browser claiming a virus has been found and that you should call the tech support number listed?
 Don’t do it – it’s likely a scam to get you to pay money to remove the nonexistent virus.

-4. Offers That Are Too Good to Be True
+Financial Fraud Warning Sign No. 4: Offers That Are Too Good to Be True

 You’ve probably heard this saying before: “If it seems too good to be true, it probably is.”

 It’s advice that definitely holds true for financial matters.